nickriches/linguistics_handbook/docs/lecture notes/02 - Word Classes.md

 But spaces are not necessarily a good indicator of wordhood

-E.g. Different dictionaries will list nighttime, night-time or night time.
-So conventions are faily arbitrary.
+E.g. Different dictionaries will list *nighttime*, *night-time* or *night time*.
+So conventions are fairly arbitrary.

 Something which are multiple words on a page, actually behave semantically like a single word